As a teacher, there’s always been a question that I wanted to have an answer to.

 (To be clear, that free time doesn’t have to be spent online.
 Although the suggestions I’ll make here are, great alternatives can include drawing, creating with Legos or Play-Doh, or more!)

-Here are some of my favorite spots to direct students that will encourage and inspire them.
+Scroll down for 40 sites for students who finish early.
 File them away for a rainy day, and if you need something stimulating for your students, pull them out!

 Please add to the list!
 If you have a favorite, please include it in a comment at the end of the post.
 Thanks!

 Each time you answer a multiple choice vocabulary question correctly, you generate enough money for the United Nations World Food Programme to buy 10 grains of rice to help reach Zero Hunger.
 Click here!

 BeanBeanBean works like Free Rice where you answer questions and each one that is correctly answered earns you virtual beans that are converted to money that is donated to charity.
 Quiz topics include times tables, ASL alphabet, world capitals, the periodic table and more.
 Click here!

 If coloring sheets are part of your life — with your students or with your own children or grandchildren — you MUST know about Quiver.
 Print coloring sheets from the Quiver website and color them.
 The Quiver app (iTunes) (Andriod) uses your camera to scan the coloring sheet and bring its characters to vivid, 3D life!.
 Click here!

 GMZ Shows is a valuable resource for teachers looking for high-quality podcasts to incorporate into their classroom instruction.
 Teachers can browse the podcast library and access resources such as lesson plans and discussion guides.